Nobody likes being treated like a number.

 Focus on Employee Experience – Not Engagement

-Jacob Morgan coins the idea of the employee experience advantage in his fantastic book of the same name (here), addressing the ‘experiential organisation’ that sees employee experience as the major driver of commercial success.
+Jacob Morgan coins the idea of the employee experience advantage in his fantastic book of the same name (here), addressing the ‘experiential organization’ that sees employee experience as the major driver of commercial success.

 He talks about the crucial distinction between employee experience and employee engagement, saying: